-Setting up your Touch Board with Arduino
+Setting up your Touch Board with the Arduino Installer

 Ready to put your own code on the Touch Board?
 Follow this tutorial to get started.